earlew/pwp_python_00/README.md

 PWP.run(met_data='somewhere_else.nc', overwrite=False, param_kwds=p )
 ```

-To get a feel for how this code/model is organized, the `PWP.run()` function would be a good place to start.
-This function has a fairly detailed doc-file, so it should be self-explanatory.

-This repository also contains sample surface forcing and initial profile data files.
-These are summertime data from the Beaufort Sea, courtesy of Sarah Dewey.
-If you copy this repository to a local directory, you should be able to run the model immediately - provided you have all the necessary modules.

-### Required modules/libraries
+## Required modules/libraries
 To run this code, you'll need Python 2.7 (some earlier versions might work) and the following libraries:

-+ Ipython
 + Numpy
 + Scipy
 + Matplotlib
 + [xray](http://xray.readthedocs.org/en/v0.5/why-xray.html)
 + seawater

-The first four are available with the popular python distributions such as [Anaconda](https://www.continuum.io/downloads) and [Canopy](https://store.enthought.com/downloads/#default).
+The first three are available with the popular python distributions such as [Anaconda](https://www.continuum.io/downloads) and [Canopy](https://store.enthought.com/downloads/#default).
 To get the other two, you can do pip install from a unix command line:

 ```
 pip install xray
 pip install seawater
 ```

+Besides the python libraries listed here, this repository should have everything you need to do a model run with the provided datasets.

-### Example output
+## Example output

 ![Sample Forcing](plots/surface_forcing.png)